Prodigy-Hacking/ProdigyMathGameHacking/hacks/Script-Based Hacks/README.md

 ----
 ### Possible issues:
-### - JWT token sometimes isn't defined in `localStorage` after a while, so if ou are experiencing issues, reload the page and perform your desired hacks quickly!
+### - JWT token sometimes isn't defined in `localStorage` after a while, so if you are experiencing issues, reload the page and perform your desired hacks quickly!